-YEAR 11 & 12 Topics effectively group on a 2.
-Students a effectively tasks.
-Stu develop a range of skills that will assist them as volunteers and to work with others whilst engaging in safe work practice.
-Students will also work as a volunteer project throughout the year. acquire strategies that will assist them as volunteers to communicate more with clients, apply known solutions to a problem and undertake administrative dents will also have the opportunity to work on a group volunteer project or eir own individual project.
-Competencies HLTWHS001 Participate in workplace health and safety Scheduled for CHCYTH001 Engage respectfully with young people Completion CHCDIV001 Work with diverse people • FSKDIG02 Use digital technology for simple workplace tasks BSBCMM201 Communicate in the workplace CHCLEG001 Work legally and ethically CHCVOL001 Be an effective volunteer
+YEAR 11 AND 12 Topics Students develop a range of skills that will assist them as volunteers and to work effectively with others whilst engaging in safe work practice.
+Students will also work as a group on a volunteer project throughout the year.
+Students acquire strategies that will assist them as volunteers to communicate more effectively with clients, apply known solutions to a problem and undertake administrative tasks.
+Students will also have the opportunity to work on a group volunteer project or create their own individual project.
+HLTWHS001 Participate in workplace health and safety Compotonsias BSBITU211 Produce digital text documents Competencies Scheduled for CHCDIV001 Work with diverse people FSKDIG02 Use digital technology for non-routine workplace tasks Completion BSBCMM201 Communicate in the workplace CHCLEG001 Work legally and ethically CHCVOL001 Be an effective volunteer

-A range of teaching and learning strategies including; volunteer experience; group work and written tasks.
-Weekly lessons will also be scheduled to participate in projects within the school as well as opportunities to work with outside organisations such as St Vincent de Paul.
+A range of teaching and learning strategies including volunteer experience, group work and written tasks.
+Weekly lessons will be scheduled to participate in projects within the school as well as opportunities to work with outside organisations such as St Vincent de Paul.

-A range of assessment methods including: observations; volunteer placement; short answer questions and activities will be used to gather evidence.
+A range of assessment methods including observations, volunteer placement, short answer questions and activities will be used to gather evidence.

 Students are expected to commit to both the theory and practical components for the entire duration of the course.
-Students also have to complete 20 hours of volunteer placement with a non-profit organisation in their community.
+Students must also complete 20 hours of volunteer placement with a non-profit organisation in their community in order to meet the requirements for completion of this course.

-How can parents assist learning in Certificate II in Active Volunteering?
+How can parents/caregivers assist learning in Certificate II in Active Volunteering?

-Parents can assist by ensuring that students maintain a consistent approach to their competency work and maintain regular communication with the teacher.
+Parents/caregivers can assist by ensuring that students maintain a consistent approach to their competency work and maintain regular communication with the teacher.